Mettler-Toledo International (NYSE:MTD) Releases FY 2022 Earnings Guidance

 Mettler-Toledo International (NYSE:MTD – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
-The company provided EPS guidance of $38.20-$38.50 for the period, compared to the consensus EPS estimate of $38.20.
+The company provided earnings per share (EPS) guidance of $38.20-$38.50 for the period, compared to the consensus estimate of $38.20.
 The company issued revenue guidance of $4.01 billion-$4.01 billion, compared to the consensus revenue estimate of $3.94 billion.Mettler-Toledo International also updated its Q2 2022 guidance to $8.70-$8.80 EPS.

-Several equities research analysts have recently weighed in on MTD shares.
-The Goldman Sachs Group downgraded shares of Mettler-Toledo International from a neutral rating to a sell rating and set a $1,240.00 target price for the company. in a research note on Thursday, March 10th.
-Robert W. Baird lifted their target price on Mettler-Toledo International from $1,531.00 to $1,595.00 in a research note on Friday, February 11th.
-StockNews.com began coverage on Mettler-Toledo International in a research note on Thursday, March 31st.
-They set a buy rating for the company.
-Finally, Wells Fargo & Company raised shares of Mettler-Toledo International from an equal weight rating to an overweight rating and dropped their price objective for the company from $1,600.00 to $1,410.00 in a research note on Monday, April 25th.
-One investment analyst has rated the stock with a sell rating, one has given a hold rating and three have assigned a buy rating to the company’s stock.
-According to data from MarketBeat, the stock has a consensus rating of Hold and an average target price of $1,449.25.

-A number of institutional investors have recently added to or reduced their stakes in the business.
-Cambridge Investment Research Advisors Inc. boosted its stake in shares of Mettler-Toledo International by 8.0% during the first quarter.
-Cambridge Investment Research Advisors Inc. now owns 176 shares of the medical instruments supplier’s stock valued at $242,000 after acquiring an additional 13 shares during the last quarter.
-Penserra Capital Management LLC boosted its stake in shares of Mettler-Toledo International by 23.2% during the 4th quarter.
-Penserra Capital Management LLC now owns 101 shares of the medical instruments supplier’s stock worth $171,000 after purchasing an additional 19 shares during the last quarter.
-Wetherby Asset Management Inc. grew its holdings in shares of Mettler-Toledo International by 3.0% during the first quarter.
-Wetherby Asset Management Inc. now owns 782 shares of the medical instruments supplier’s stock worth $1,074,000 after buying an additional 23 shares in the last quarter.
-Cetera Investment Advisers lifted its stake in shares of Mettler-Toledo International by 2.8% during the first quarter.
-Cetera Investment Advisers now owns 934 shares of the medical instruments supplier’s stock valued at $1,283,000 after buying an additional 25 shares during the period.
-Finally, Federated Hermes Inc. boosted its position in Mettler-Toledo International by 0.3% during the first quarter.
-Federated Hermes Inc. now owns 8,614 shares of the medical instruments supplier’s stock worth $11,828,000 after acquiring an additional 27 shares during the last quarter.
-93.88% of the stock is owned by institutional investors.
+Hedge funds and other institutional investors have recently modified their holdings of the company.
+Morgan Stanley grew its position in Mettler-Toledo International by 9.3% during the 2nd quarter.
+Morgan Stanley now owns 64,742 shares of the medical instruments supplier’s stock worth $89,690,000 after acquiring an additional 5,515 shares during the last quarter.
+EverSource Wealth Advisors LLC bought a new stake in shares of Mettler-Toledo International in the 4th quarter worth $75,000.
+Flagship Harbor Advisors LLC bought a new stake in shares of Mettler-Toledo International in the 4th quarter worth $221,000.
+Barclays PLC grew its holdings in shares of Mettler-Toledo International by 8.2% in the fourth quarter.
+Barclays PLC now owns 205,188 shares of the medical instruments supplier’s stock worth $348,247,000 after acquiring an additional 15,593 shares during the period.
+Finally, LPL Financial LLC grew its holdings in shares of Mettler-Toledo International by 4.3% in the fourth quarter.
+LPL Financial LLC now owns 1,135 shares of the medical instruments supplier’s stock worth $1,926,000 after acquiring an additional 47 shares during the period.
+93.88% of the stock is currently owned by hedge funds and other institutional investors.

 Mettler-Toledo International Inc engages in the manufacture and supply of precision instruments and services worldwide.
 It operates in five segments: U.S. Operations, Swiss Operations, Western European Operations, Chinese Operations, and Other.
 The company's laboratory instruments include laboratory balances, liquid pipetting solutions, automated laboratory reactors, titrators, pH meters, process analytics sensors and analyzer technologies, physical value analyzers, thermal analysis systems, and other analytical instruments; and LabX, a laboratory software platform to manage and analyze data generated from its instruments.